-programming language.
-Actually it was not even designed to behave like a general-purpose programming language.
-It was developed by Brendan Eich in 1995 for the Netscape browser in 10 days.
-It was supposed to be a scripting language to add dynamic behavior to the web page.
+JavaScript was not designed like C or C++.
+It was created by Brendan Eich in 1995 for the Netscape browser in about 10 days.
+Its original job was simple: add dynamic behavior to web pages.

-From an online survey conducted by StackOverflow in 2019, JavaScript is the most popular language on the planet and Node.js deserves huge credit for this since it is the most popular tool (actually platform) as shown below.
+From an online survey conducted by StackOverflow in 2019, JavaScript is the most popular language on the planet and Node.js deserves huge credit for this since it is the most popular tool (actually platform) as shown here.

 💡 I like how Go (Golang) is also becoming popular despite being a new language.
-Go is a statically typed language, hence it wouldn’t be fair to compare it with JavaScript.
+Go is a statically typed language, so it wouldn’t be fair to compare it with JavaScript.
 I have a dedicated publication just for Go if you wanna learn it.

 JavaScript is a scripting language that means it will be interpreted by a JavaScript engine in its original form (the source code).
 If you want to know how it is interpreted by the JavaScript engine, read the “How JavaScript works” topic of the WebAssembly introduction article.